vantezzen/skip-silence/README.md

 (Video used: Unedited part of <https://youtu.be/DQ8orIurGxw?t=234>)

 ## Installation
-"Skip Silence" is availible through the [chrome web store](https://chrome.google.com/webstore/detail/skip-silence/fhdmkhbefcbhakffdihhceaklaigdllh).
+"Skip Silence" is available through the [chrome web store](https://chrome.google.com/webstore/detail/skip-silence/fhdmkhbefcbhakffdihhceaklaigdllh).
 You can also install this extension on Chrome by downloading the source from GitHub and loading the unpacked, built extension through "chrome://extensions" as a "Temporary Add-On".

 ## Firefox